sprokkel78/gtop/README.md

 # gtop

-A graphical user interface in pygtk for Process and Network overview on Mac mini.
+A graphical user interface in pyGTK3 for Process and Network overview on Mac mini.
 It requires Homebrew, Python3.11 and PyGObject.

 1. Install Homebrew